- Engaging discussions about stress, anxiety and other topics

 A Nurse Practitioner is available on Tuesday mornings and an Outreach Nurse is available Thursday mornings.

-BIKEWORKS/ARTWORKS PROGRAMS ON HOLD DUE TO COVID-19
+BIKEWORKS/ARTWORKS IS CLOSED UNTIL APRIL 19TH DUE TO COVID-19

 This youth centre disguised as a bike shop also runs an ArtWorks program enabling youth to participate in a variety of creative individual and group projects.
+DiscoveryWorks, a school-based version of the program, runs during school hours when funds are available.

 Providing these critical “communicative spaces” is often the first step in helping youth to escape the spirals of addiction, poverty and homelessness.
 For many young people, being able to build and earn a free bike and have access to free arts and crafts activities are valuable additions to their lives.
 On any given afternoon, the site is buzzing with after school activity.
 Free snacks and small meals are often served during program hours and this brings in young families.
 In this way, the shop also functions as an anti-poverty initiative.

 Donations of bike parts, bike helmets and art supplies are always welcome.
+Please call ahead (250.746.5512) so we can plan to follow COVID-19 safety protocols.

 BikeWorks Hours of Operation: